Camillaneri/NiftyApp/README.md

 # NiftyEvalue Documentation
 https://www.niftyvalue.com/team
-## Purpose [Cami deve rivedere]
+## Purpose
 NiftyEvalue has been developed for evaluating the recommender system made by [NiftyValue's team](https://www.niftyvalue.com/team).
-Their [algorithm](https://www.niftyvalue.com/method) measures low-level features similarity of the NFTs liked and disliked by the user and returns those images that mostly represent the users' preferences.
+Their recommendation [algorithm](https://www.niftyvalue.com/method) measures low-level features similarity of images and returns NFTs artworks that represent users' preferences based on the ones they previously liked or disliked.
 By interacting with the algorithm and answering some short questions about their attitudes and experience, we believe users will provide helpful information to understand how well the recommending system works from a human point of view.

 ## Research [Cami deve rivedere]